Open-EO/openeo-community-examples/python/README.md

 ## Contributing

-* OpenEO/EOplaza users can also send a pull request in this repository as either a python file/notebook for their usecase.
+* OpenEO users can send a pull request to this repository as either a Python file or a Jupyter notebook for their usecase.
+Submissions should be in separate folders.
 Showcasing their usecases are highly encouraged.